 How can I get free baby samples in Canada?

-There are lots of Canadian companies that offer free baby samples for new parents and parents-to-be.
 From Huggies to Nestle, many companies will send you samples just by visiting their website and providing your mailing address.
 You can also try a service that offers free samples in return for written reviews.

 Are there free perfume samples in Canada?